profebass99/serverless/README.md

 .. communicating with Lambda and Step functions via an API Gateway Endpoint

-Using the application you will be able to configure reminders for 'tYou and others' to be send using email and SMS.
+Using the application you will be able to configure reminders for 'You and others' to be send using email and SMS.